-If we spend the money on buying our DIY tools for wood, what we want from them is to facilitate the work in our woodworking shop.
-One of the woodworking tasks that takes more time is to cut wood joints by hand.
-If you want to learn to cut wood joints by hand and reach the skills of a carpenter, I recommend you to find a school or a master who teaches you in person.
-But if you are looking for a way to cut them using your woodworking electric tools, here you can find a selection of woodworking jigs and guides explained step by step.
-These are the ones I use to make mortise and tenon joints, miter joints and dovetail joints among other wood joints.
+If we spend the money buying our DIY tools for wood, what we want from them is that they make our job easier.
+One of the longest carpentry tasks is to do the wood joints.
+If you want to learn to cut them by hand with the skill of a master carpenter, I recommend that you find a school or a teacher with whom to learn in person.
+But if you are looking for how to cut them using your DIY electric machines, here is a selection of guides and procedures explained step by step that I use to make box and tenon assemblies, miter joints and dovetail joints, among others.

 Some of these carpentry techniques to make wood assemblies require spending more time than others, but when we get the hang of it and acquire the necessary skill, and in cases where it is necessary we have our adjusted cutting guides, we can make different types of wood assemblies fairly quickly and acceptably accurate.
 In many cases, being able to make these unions is the first step to be able to do our home carpentry projects.